 Sarah Moore Click, a Galveston resident and graduate of the inaugural Galveston University class, said the program should be a requirement for all residents.

 “I have never been so proud to be a Galvestonian.
 The way all of the departments of our City work together is really impressive,” Moore Click said.

 “If you have ever wondered why the City of Galveston is doing something a certain way, sign up for the class.
 The fact that all of the city staff members took the time out of their evenings to explain their jobs to us shows you just how much pride they all have in working for our community.
 Galveston University essentially puts you in a roundtable discussion type setting with all of the major decision makers, and they are genuinely interested in our feedback as citizens.”

 The fall class is at capacity, but the City of Galveston invites anyone who is interested in the program to sign up for the next class by visiting www.galvestontx.gov/galvestonuniversity.

 The next program will be held in the spring.
 We recommend people who are interested sign up early due to the high demand of earlier programs.
 There are typically 18 spots available for each class.

-While residency on the Island is not a requirement, those who do reside in Galveston will be given priority on the limited space in each session.
+While residency on the Island is not a requirement, those who do reside in Galveston will be given priority for the limited space in each session.
 All participants will be required to pass a criminal background check for the safety of the staff and students.
-Participants who complete no less than seven of the eight sessions will be recognized at the July 26th City Council meeting as Galveston University graduates.